dwalleck/opencafe/README.rst

 .. image:: https://travis-ci.org/CafeHub/opencafe.svg?branch=master
     :target: https://travis-ci.org/CafeHub/opencafe

-When writing automated suites, there are some things that should "just work".
-Problems like managing test data, logging, and results are something you shouldn't have to re-invent for every test project you work on.
-OpenCafe aims to address that problem by providing solutions for the commonly occurring challenges in the development and operation of functional and end-to-end test suites.
+When writing automated test sutes, there are some things that should "just work".
+Problems like managing test data, logging, and results are things that shouldn't have to be re-invented for every test project you work on.
+OpenCafe aims to address that problem by providing solutions for the commonly occuring challenges in the development and operation of functional and end-to-end test suites.

 Capabilities
 ------------

 - Common sense conventions for test data and log management
 - Per test run and per test logs and results
-- Reference drivers for performing non-UI testing
+- Reference drivers for performing non-UI testing including HTTP, SSH, and WinRM

-    - HTTP
-    - SSH
-    - WinRM

 - Design patterns for building test clients for RESTful API applications
 - Plugin system to allow for further customization